sentialabs/sentialabs.com/_posts/2018-10-21-Integrating-EKS-with-other-AWS-services.md

 This would deploy a classic, internet facing load balancer.

 But what would happen if you defined five services?
 You would get five load balancers.
 And this is a problem when you want to deploy a frontend technology like the Web Application Firewall (WAF): it can only handle a single load balancer.
 API Gateway can handle multiple VPC Links, CloudFront can have multiple origins, but updating API Gateway or CloudFront every time you have a new service is very inconvenient.
-Also, when you would like to terminate a service, Kubernetes would be unable to clean up the load balancer because it would be in use by the frontend service.
+Also, when you would like to terminate a Service, Kubernetes would be unable to clean up the load balancer because it would be in use by the frontend service.

 The solution: use an [Ingress](https://github.com/kubernetes/ingress-nginx) service in Kubernetes.
 An Ingress is like a router or gateway for your cluster: you can define which traffic goes to which internal service, based on hostnames or paths.
 The Ingress service is the only publicly accessible component of your Kubernetes cluster.
-The backend services are only reachable from within the Kubernetes cluster (and as such, have no load balancers of their own).
+The backend services are only reachable from within the Kubernetes cluster (and as such, have no AWS load balancers of their own).

 ![Ingress](/assets/posts/2018-10-21-Integrating-EKS-with-other-AWS-services/ingress.png)